Skip to main content

 Please make sure your organization’s FEIN#, UEI#, and SAM.gov accounts are all current and up to date.

-As always, IEMA is committed to assisting grantees through these new GATA processes.
-If you have any questions or require any assistance, please email iema.grants@illinois.gov or call IEMA’s Chief Accountability Officer Myong-Ae Kim at 217-785-9890.
+As always, IEMA-OHS is committed to assisting grantees through these GATA processes.
+If you have any questions or require any assistance, please email Tammy Porter at Tammy.D.Porter@Illinois.gov or call 217-557-4831.

-Complete applications from eligible not-for-profit organizations must be submitted no later than 5:00 p.m.
-CDT on January 16, 2023.
+Complete applications from eligible not-for-profit organizations must be submitted no later than: 5:00 p.m.
+CDT on July 1, 2025.

-In order to submit items #1-6 (IL NSGP Application, Vulnerability/Risk Assessment, Mission Statement, Grantee Contact Info, and IRS forms) in the grant application package, please send an e-mail with those attachments to EMA.ITTF.grants@illinois.gov.
+In order to submit items #1-6 (Application, Vulnerability Assessment, Mission Statement, Grantee Contact A-1 Spreadsheet, W-9 and Tax Exempt Statement) in the grant application package, please send an e-mail with those 6 attachments individually labeled as 6 separate attachments to EMA.ITTF.grants@illinois.gov.
+Only 1 complete application should be submitted per emailed submission.
+If you have more than one application package, please submit 1 email for each application package.
 Please title the subject line of the e-mail: